developer-friendly/blog/docs/blog/posts/2025/012-consul-tf-backend/README.md

 This step is the most important part of this blog post.

-If you don't need any other part of this blog post, then this is the only one you should care about.
+If you skipped all the other sections, then this is the only one you should care about. :ok_hand:

 #### consul.hcl